NinevaStudios/nineva-docs/docs/ue-plugins/google-maps-unreal.md

 }
 ```

-Otherwise, you might experience app crashes when creating map view followed by error messages like "attemping to free pointer we didn't allocate".
+Otherwise, you might experience app crashes when creating map view followed by error messages like "attempting to free pointer we didn't allocate".
 More info about this issue can be found [here](https://www.artstation.com/alyamkin/blog/9VEQ/ue4-ios-and-pointer-being-freed-was-not-allocated).

 # **Getting started**